Automatic Consideration - First-Years

 Students are immediately considered for a scholarship package upon admission to Morris.

-Based on information provided in the Application for Admission, admitted freshmen will be considered for Achievement Scholarship Packages, which range from $8,000 to $20,000 over four years ($2,000 -$5,000 annually).
+Based on information provided in the Application for Admission, admitted first-years will be considered for Achievement Scholarship Packages, which range from $8,000 to $20,000 over four years ($2,000 -$5,000 annually).

 National Scholar Award